dotnet/orleans/Advanced-Concepts/Activation-Garbage-Collection.md

 protected void DelayDeactivation(TimeSpan timeSpan)
 ```

 This call will insure that this activations is not deactivated for at least the specified time duration.
-It takes priority over Activation Garbage Collection settings specified in the config, but does not cancel it.
+It takes priority over Activation Garbage Collection settings specified in the config, but does not cancel them.
-Therefore, call provides an additional hook to **delay the deactivation beyond what is specified in the Activation Garbage Collection settings**.
+Therefore, this call provides an additional hook to **delay the deactivation beyond what is specified in the Activation Garbage Collection settings**.
 This call can not be used to expedite Activation Garbage Collection.

 A positive <c>timeSpan</c> value means “prevent GC of this activation for that time span”.